Mikey's Muppet Memorabilia Museum

 Right: Ernie figure released by Vee Corporation, marked 2008

-Shell gas station promotion, series 2
+Shell gas station promotion, series 2, 1980's, marked Muppets Inc.

 Bert, Ernie, Big Bird, and Cookie Monster by Applause

-Grover, Count and Mr. Snuffleupagus by Applause
+Grover, Count and Mr. Snuffleupagus (or Snuffy) by Applause

 Missing from this set (not shown): Oscar the Grouch holding a paper airplane

 Above is the button that Shell gas station staff wore to promote the second PVC figure series.
 I was really happy to find this image online as prior to this I did not have any way to confirm that the beach themed set was the second series to be offered.
 The button says "Brand New Set" which confirms two things.
-First, that there was a PVC figure set that came before this one, and second, that the two sets were sold consecutively around the same time as the purpose of the button is to make sure people know that the figures are not the same ones as before.
+First, that there was a PVC figure set that came before this one, and second, that the two sets were sold consecutively around the same time, as the purpose of the button is to make sure people know that the figures are not the same ones as before.
 As such the initial promotion would have had to be fresh in people's minds for the message on this button to be relevant.
 So now we know for sure, this was series two!

 Another variation for Grover!